NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Description backgrounds 1423861050 vernacular intro

-More often than not, people build buildings without architects.
-Architecture without architects is called vernacular architecture.
-Almost 90% of all buildings in the world, ordinary buildings built by ordinary people, are thought to be vernacular.
+People build buildings to have shelter.
+Buildings that are responsive to the climate, and built with local materials, are called vernacular architecture.
+Almost 90% of all buildings in the world, ordinary buildings built by people, are considered to be vernacular.
 Buildings built with local materials by local residents using built-by-hand construction methods create a lasting architecture that is specific to place and culture.
 Vernacular architecture provides shelter and comfort with the evolution of craft passed down through generations.
 Because local residents build using local materials, vernacular architecture inevitably expresses the culture of both the people and the area.
 Indigenous buildings, repeated over generations, become time-tested responses to local climate conditions as well.
 From igloos to bamboo houses, from stone cottages with thatched roofs to terraced, white concrete roof decks, people create shelter and comfort in unique structures in response to their location on the globe.

 Activity 1 – a world of vernacular architecture